menus12/ML-Learn-2024/README.md

 ### Analyzing completion time for labs

 The visuals of these models is in the Appendix 3.
-The results of the regression model where the 3 variables have been included for the Lectures, is below:
+The results of the regression model where the 3 variables have been included for the Labs, is below:

 labs_model <- lm(time_diff ~ words + pics + video_minutes, data = labs)